PostOwl/postowl-website/content/docs/administration-guide/deploy.md

 Now you can have the benefits of a dynamic web application without the costs of keeping a VPS up all the time.
 And you're being kind to the environment! 🌳

-### Connect a domain to your Fly.io app

-You can serve PostOwl from a domain or subdomain you own.

-- Run `fly ips list -a myapp` to get the IPv4 and IPv6 addresses.
-- Head over to your DNS provider and add A and AAAA records for myapp.com with the IPv4 and IPv6 values.
-- Run `fly certs create -a myapp myapp.com`
-- Run `fly certs show -a myapp myapp.com` to watch your certificates being issued.

-More details and considerations for subdomains in the [fly docs](https://fly.io/docs/app-guides/custom-domains-with-fly/)